Home » HTML center Tag – Complete Guide for Beginners

 What Is the HTML Center Tag

-The HTML <center> tag was used to align content horizontally to the center of a webpage.
+The HTML center tag was designed to place content in the horizontal center of a webpage.
+For example:

 <center>